A Central Whidbey town hall meeting will be from 5 to 6:30 p.m. on Thursday, Jan. 19 at the Coupeville branch of Sno-Isle Libraries.

 The Patient and Family Advisory Council is looking for additional former and current WhidbeyHealth patients to serve on the council.

-Andersen Construction's goal is to have the roof and exterior of our new building weatherproofed by December.
+Andersen Construction met its goal to have the roof and exterior of our new building weatherproofed by December.

-In an average year, approximately 200 babies are born in the WhidbeyHealth Family Birthplace.
-This year, 146 babies have been welcomed here through Oct.
-17. Look for a brand new birth center in the inpatient wing coming in 2017.
+In 2016, 178 babies were welcomed at the WhidbeyHealth Family Birthplace.
+Look for a brand new birth center in the inpatient wing coming in 2017.